 - Speaking of Cloud, his ability to wear female-exclusive equipment like ribbons is probably a Shout-Out to the infamous crossdressing sidequest from his home game.
 However, ribbons aren't gender-restricted in that game (even though some equipment, like the Minerva Guard, is), so it could also be that Cloud doesn't see anything wrong with a man wearing a ribbon because everyone could wear them back home.

 - Algus infamously shows his elitism by claiming that commoners are nothing but animals, and "animals have no God!"
-However, all in-game Monsters have a Faith value, which means that they certainly at least believe in some sort of higher power.
-So Algus isn't just a classist asshole, but factually wrong.
+However, all Monsters have a Faith value, which means that they certainly at least believe in some sort of higher power.
+This means that Algus isn't just a classist asshole, but factually wrong.

 - Why do the characters with very high Faith leave Ramza?
 Ramza is a heretic, so of course those with high Faith won't follow him anymore.
 Alternatively, it could also mean they became so religious that they don't want to fight anymore.

 - Along similar lines, with charge times, most of the casting jobs are less useful later in the game.
 Most of those jobs are governed by Faith, and given high faith makes you more vulnerable to enemy magic, it's often better to reduce faith.
 Which means the more Ramza learns about the corruption in the church, and about how the messiah the church is based around was not so holy, the less useful having Faith is (until you unlock Calculator/Arithmatician, who casts spells by the almighty power of math).

 Fridge / Final Fantasy Tactics